issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 > How do "events" and "listeners" work?

+Events are how we can manipulate the DOM with JavaScript dynamically.
+More specifically, Events are actions that occur on your webpage such as mouse-clicks or keypresses, and by using JavaScript, we can make our webpage listen and react to these events.

 > What are three ways to use events in your code?

+1. You can attach functions' attributes directly on your HTML elements
+2. You can set the "on_event_" property on the DOM object in your JavaScript
+3. You can attach event listeners to the nodes in your JavaScript.

+All three ways are regularly used, but using event listeners is definitively the preferred method.

 > Why are event listeners the preferred way to handle events?